mikeroyal/Self-Hosting-Guide/README.md

 [OSQuery](https://osquery.io/) - Query your servers status and info using a SQL like interface.

+[OPNsense](https://opnsense.org/) is an open source firewall and routing software developed by Deciso.
+It offers an integrated Netflow analyser without the need for additional plugins or tools, similar to what you may find in high-end commercial products.

 [pfSense](https://www.pfsense.org/) - Firewall and Router FreeBSD distribution.

 [Snort](https://www.snort.org/) - Snort is a free and open source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS) created by Martin Roesch in 1998.